-An SDK represents a programming interface for a concrete programming language or runtime environment.
-Consequently, the system integrator selects the SDK that is suitable for the respective POS system in order to integrate the functionality of the TSS (example: for a POS system implemented in Java, the Java SDK must be selected).
+The system integrator should select the SDK that is appropriate for the POS system.
+For example, for a POS system implemented in Java, the Java SDK must be selected.

 |Response times||50 - 250ms, depending on the network latency|

 |Process flow||Asynchronous.
 Start and update transactions therefore do not cause a delay in the recording system.
 Waiting for a response is required only for a Finish transaction.|

 |Service functions||Idempotent.
 A process can be repeated as often as required.
 However, the expected side effect occurs only once.|

 The data volume for a transaction depends on the payload to be signed, but it is very low across the board.

 Assuming an absolute minimum of data to be secured, the data volume per transaction is << 1 kilobyte.
 If a larger volume of data needs to be secured, for example, to completely record POSLog transactions, the data volume also increases.
 The maximum amount of data that can be backed up is theoretically unlimited.